-Inclement Weather Advisories/Early Dismissal Notification
+Inclement Weather Advisories/ Early Dismissal Notification

-The CDC will follow the University's decision on inclement weather closings.
-Families will be alerted via their preferred method of contact (as listed in ProCare) and may call the CDC at 256-782-8656 for additional information.
-If JSU closes early due to weather, families must pick up children within 60 minutes of notification or no later than the University closure.
+The JSU CDC will follow the University's administrative schedule on closings.
+Upon enrollment, all families are required to register for ProCare.
+In addition, all families will provide preferred contact information for the JSU CDC alert notifications upon enrollment.
+Families may call the CDC at 256-782-8656 for additional information.
+If JSU closes early due to weather or power loss, families must pick up children within 60 minutes of notification or no later than University closure.
 All families must designate individuals authorized to pick up their child if they cannot reach the JSU CDC.
+These names must be added to Procare by the family.